JuliaLightCNCS/JuliaLightCNCS/README.md

 - 👋 Hi, I’m Julia Light
 - 👀 I’m interested in learning how to protect people from online hacking.
-- 🌱 I’m currently learning Computer Networking and Cybersecurity.
+- 🌱 I’m currently a Computer Networking and Cybersecurity major.
 - 💞️ I’m looking to collaborate on anything that involves computer networking or cyber security.
 If anyone wants to collaborate on python programming please reach out.
 - 📫 How to reach me email me at julia.light@mymail.champlain.edu